 Abisola Tanzako | Jun 28, 2023

 Thankfully, with Google Analytics, bot traffic can be spotted.
-However, identifying the specific activity of the bot and choosing which bot to block may be tricky because there are good and bad bots.
+However, identifying the bot’s specific activity and choosing which one to block can be tricky because there are both good and bad bots.

 As an online marketer, how do you spot bot traffic in analytics?
 Why is there even bot traffic on your website?
 Most importantly, how do you stop bot traffic from negatively affecting your website?